The Graduate School offers programs in education at the doctoral and master’s levels.

 Individual educational objectives in a specific area of study.
 Independent reading and/or research, or travel with related study.
 Designed in cooperation with program director and cohort advisor.
 Can also be taken by Ed.D. students completing not seeking a license.

-Application of theory and content to expand leadership capacity.
+Application of theory and frameworks to expand leadership capacity.
+Implementation of a leadership project incorporating communication and collaboration skills.
 Integration of leadership concepts and insights from courses, research, and personal experiences.

 Students design and complete a practical application project that integrates concepts and insights from courses, research, and personal experiences.